Facing Federal Prison

 If it’s not included in the PSR it will not be noted to the court upon sentencing, and definitely will not be provided once the defendant is incarcerated.

 Upon preliminary completion of the PSR by the legal defense team, probation officers will investigate and perform a Presentence Interview (PSI) of the defendant.
-This is then followed by submitting their report, possibly with placement recommendations to the judge.
+Before the PSI, a personal narration written by the defendant can be presented to the probation officer.
+This hopefully will positively influence their report to the court.